 Stuffed spaghetti squash can be created in many ways with varying sauces, add ons and fillers.
 However, for your wine pairing party, you will want to keep it simple as the ‘stuffing’ will pack enough earthy flavors.
 A Sweet Pea Chef has a delicious and easy recipe.
 We do not dare to change it.
 Trust us, it comes out perfect every time.

-The wine to pair with stuffed spaghetti squash is the Allamand Valle de Uco Pinot Noir.
-With oak and wildberry notes, this subtle, smooth red wine from Argentina is the perfect accompaniment to this dish.
+The wine to pair with stuffed spaghetti squash is the De Martino Gallardia White 2021.
+With cream, pear and a hint of floral notes, this dry and very well balanced white wine from Chile is the perfect accompaniment to this dish.

 - 1 tbsp plus 1 tsp. olive oil, divided